 If a document is already open in LibreOffice, click on the small triangle to the right of the New icon on the Standard toolbar and select the type of document from the context menu that opens.

 On Windows or Linux, use the Quickstarter feature included with LibreOffice.
 See “Quickstarter” on page 21 for more information.

+Note

+If all documents are closed without closing LibreOffice, then the Start Center will be displayed.